KushalVenkatesh/CinemaScrap/README.md

 # CinemaScrap
-Scrap current movies in a Cinema in your City and email you if a running movie has high IMDB rating.
+Scrap current movies from a Cinemaxx in your city and check their IMDb Rating.
+If movies with a above average rating (>7.5) are playing, get notified by email including their current playtimes.

+### Important Note
+Currently only works with German Cinemaxx Theatres due to BeautifulSoup being tailored to their Website Layout.